MaryamZahiri/LC-Algorithms/graph/Traversing all Vertices Example 1.md

 ## Complexity Analysis
 - Time complexity :
     - DFS Time Complexity - O(V + E), where V is the number of vertices and E is the number of edges in the graph.
+        - Visiting Each Vertex (V): In a DFS traversal, every vertex in the graph is visited exactly once.
+This is because DFS explores as far as possible along each branch before backtracking.
+Therefore, the time complexity associated with visiting each vertex is O(V).
+        - Exploring Each Edge (E): For each vertex visited, DFS explores all its adjacent edges to find unvisited vertices.
+In the worst case, where the graph is dense (i.e., every vertex is connected to every other vertex), each edge will be explored once.
+Therefore, the time complexity associated with exploring each edge is O(E).

     - BFS Time Complexity - O(V + E), where V is the number of vertices and E is the number of edges in the graph.

 - Space complexity :
     - DFS Space Complexity - O(V), where V is the number of vertices in the graph.
-This accounts for the space required for the visited set and the call stack in the worst case.
+This accounts for the space required for the ```visited``` set and the call ```stack``` in the worst case.

     - BFS Space Complexity - O(V), where V is the number of vertices in the graph.
-This accounts for the space required for the visited set and the queue in the worst case.
+This accounts for the space required for the ```visited``` set and the ```queue``` in the worst case.